-We are a social advocacy organization conducting community awareness activities.
+Endo Sisters East Africa Foundation is a social advocacy organization conducting community awareness activities.
 We do this in support of the legal and natural rights of women living with endometriosis and associated menstrual disorders as a means to achieving social justice.

-The mission of Endo Sisters East Africa Foundation is to share information, collaborate, educate and encourage women suffering from Endometriosis and related ailments ( Adenomyosis , Infertility and Menstrual disorders).
+The mission of Endo Sisters East Africa Foundation is to share information, collaborate, advocate, educate and encourage women suffering from Endometriosis and related ailments (Infertility and other menstrual disorders).

 Our overall intended outcome is to see an environment in Kenya where endometriosis is included in the reproductive health agenda.
-This should be evidenced at the very minimum by the availability of gynecologists’ (qualified to undertake laparoscopic surgery) in each of the 47 counties level 5 hospitals.
+This should be evidenced at the very minimum by the availability of gynecologists’ (qualified to undertake laparoscopic surgery) in each of the 47 counties level 5/6 hospitals.
 The output is expected to be increased access (number of women accessing medical care) and lowered costs (consultation, medication, and laparoscopy) in respect to endometriosis treatment and management in Kenya.
-At Endo Sisters East Africa Foundation, we continue to actively create awareness among young girls and adolescents and influence the Education sector through both our Endometriosis training and outreach program.
+At Endo Sisters East Africa Foundation, we continue to actively create awareness among young girls and adolescents and influence the Education sector through both our Endometriosis and other menstrual disorders Wellness training and outreach program.

 In terms of our regional East Africa focus, we are currently engaged in talks and exploring various collaboration opportunities with organizations in the East African region to help advance the agenda on endometriosis and other menstrual disorders awareness.